 What’s this “personal statement” on the ALC application?

 The personal statement is an essay of 750 words or less that asks applicants to share their views on several topics important to our profession.
 Questions are designed to offer applicants an opportunity to address professional values and goals, capacity for reflection, focus, and vision.
 Questions may be answered individually or in one collective response.

 How will I know if I’ve been selected for ALC membership?

 All applicants will be notified regarding their selection status a week after the close of the application period.
-Immediate supervisors of applicants selected for ALC also will be notified.
 The selected class will be announced at the Fiscal Fling.